d2cube/d2cube/readme.md

 # d2cube

-An interactive D2 cube and runeword companion.
+An interactive D2 Cube and Runeword companion.

 ---